godotengine/godot-docs/classes/class_rigidbody2d.rst

 - void  **set_angular_damp**  **(** :ref:`float<class_float>` angular_damp  **)**

 Set the angular damp for this body.
-If this value is different from -1, any angular damp derived from the world or areas will be overriden.
+If this value is different from -1, any angular damp derived from the world or areas will be overridden.

 .. _class_RigidBody2D_get_angular_damp: